Our Culture

 Our Organization

-Our organizational chart reflects the line-management accountabilities and roles of staff members, committees advising the Board or Management about the key activities of the organization.
-It also shows the reporting relationships within our not-for-profit corporation from Management through the independent Board of Directors to our sole Member, the University of Saskatchewan, represented by the USask Board of Governors.
+Our organizational chart reflects the line-management accountabilities and roles of staff members and also shows the committees advising the Board or Management about the key activities of the organization.
+Additionally, it shows the reporting relationships within our not-for-profit corporation from Management through the independent Board of Directors to our sole Member, the University of Saskatchewan, represented by the USask Board of Governors.

 Staff